 Hey, I saw this in a Three Stooges movie once.
 Come on.

 The Three Stooges were a comedy trio, with varying lineups, that appeared in more than 200 short films.
 They were known for extreme slapstick comedy that frequently turned quite violent.

-An imitation of the Three Stooges (see previous note).
+An imitation of Curly Howard (Jerome Horwitz) of the Three Stooges (see previous note).